-Planning your next trip to Curaçao, but wondering where to stay?
-Accommodation is a prominent part of the travel experience, which is why Dive Travel Curacao has partnered with the BEST Curaçao Dive Resorts, Hotels and Apartments for individual divers, groups, families and your friends.
+Planning a diving vacation to the Dutch Caribbean island of Curacao, but wondering where to stay?
+Accommodation is a prominent part of the travel experience which is why Dive Travel Curaçao, together with the BEST Curacao Dive Resorts, Hotels and Apartments, offers you a combination of dive vacation packages.

 LionsDive Beach Resort Curaçao

 This is the natural place to consider for your next ideal dive vacation to Curaçao.
 With Ocean Encounters as the on-site dive shop, they are ready with 4 custom dive boats to take you out on incredible boat diving experiences including a menu of special trips.

 At LionsDive Beach Resort, you can indulge yourself in its warm, casual atmosphere that is set amidst a stunning tropical location because it is the perfect resort for everyone especially if you are a beach-lover, a snorkeler, or an avid scuba diver.

 GO WEST Diving with All West Apartments